marcov64/Lsd/Readme.txt

 In Fedora, CentOS or Red Hat, the equivalent command is:

- sudo yum install gcc-c++ make gdb gnuplot multitail zlib-devel tcl tk tcl-devel tk-devel
+ sudo yum install gcc-c++ make gdb gnuplot multitail zlib-devel tcl tk tcl-devel tk-devel xterm

 In Mandriva or Mageia:

- sudo urpmi gcc-c++ make gdb gnuplot multitail lib64z-devel lib64tcl-devel lib64tk-devel
+ sudo urpmi gcc-c++ make gdb gnuplot multitail lib64z-devel lib64tcl-devel lib64tk-devel xterm

 If installing to a server (no desktop), please remove gnuplot/gnuplot-qt from the above commands to prevent the full desktop stack to be installed, which is not usually adequate for a server.